AdobeDocs/experience-manager-65.en/help/forms/using/calvin.md

 1. Right-click the folder you have created for the test form (here testForm) and select **Create** &gt; **Create File**.
 Name the file scriptingTest.js and add the following code to the file and click **Save All.**

    To use the following code to test another adaptive form, change the path and name of the form in **navigateTo** (lines 11, 36, and 62) and the respective test cases.
-For more information on APIs for testing different aspects of forms and form objects, see [Calvin APIs](https://helpx.adobe.com/aem-forms/6-3/calvin-sdk-javascript-api/calvin.html).

    ```javascript
    (function(window, hobs) {